-Passive House projects are high performance and high-quality buildings, where the initial investment costs are typically higher.
-This is due to the additional design input and superior building components.
+Passive House projects are high performance and high-quality buildings, where the initial investment costs are typically higher due to the additional design input and superior building components.
 However, over the building’s life span they are more cost effective than your standard build, due to the low running costs.

 Ultra-low energy is the key component of Passive House.
-And, over the course of a year, a Passive House building uses no more than 15kWh, which is equivalent to 1.5 litres of oil per square meter of internal space.
-When compared to a standard building, there is a reduction of 90 percent energy use for heating and cooling,
+When compared to a standard building, there is a typically a reduction of 90 percent energy use for heating and cooling,